The Knox Trophy, awarded to the USMA

 “It is especially appropriate that such a trophy should be presented by the descendants of the noble men who so heroically fought for and achieved the independence of this Nation to the young graduate about to enter upon his career as a soldier whose duty it will be to defend this liberty so hardly won by our ancestors.
 I thank you in the name of the Corps of Cadets.”

-The Knox Trophy exhibit at Fraunces Tavern museum was designed and created by former SRNY President, Dr. Laurence Simpson.
+The Knox Trophy exhibit at Fraunces Tavern Museum was designed and created by former SRNY President, Dr. Laurence Simpson.
 Since the early 1960s, each winner has received a similar keepsake Tiffany silver Revere Bowl.
 The Cadet keepsake bowl, alongside a print of General Henry Knox, is on display at Fraunces Tavern in lower Manhattan.
 The Sons of the Revolution of New York owns and operates Fraunces Tavern near Wall Street and the New York Stock Exchange.
 It’s one of the most prestigious and famous historic landmarks in the United States.
-Part museum and part live tavern/restaurant, if you haven’t been, you need to put it on your bucket list.
+If you haven’t been, you need to put a part museum and part live tavern/restaurant on your bucket list.

 Why name the trophy after General Knox?
 Even though he was often referred to as “the forgotten General”, Knox was actually one of General Washington’s three closest generals and one of his best friends.
-But many don’t know that not only was he the father of the American artillery, he was also the co- founder of the US Navy.
+But many don’t know that not only was he the father of the American artillery, he was also the co-founder of the US Navy.
 Knox was also the founder of the first Military Arsenal (Springfield, MA), and America’s first military Artillery Academy (Pluckemin, NJ).
 He commanded West Point, which later became the USMA.
 Knox organized what is known today as organized Society of Cincinnati, and became the first US Secretary of War.
-A noted bookseller in his early days, he was also a brick maker, a cattle raiser, ship builder, lumber cutter, and a dedicated family man with one wife and 12 children.
-Kind of ironic that such a dedicated military man didn’t die on the battle field, but was actually taken down and killed from a lodged chicken bone.
+A noted bookseller in his early days, he was also a brick maker, a cattle raiser, a ship builder, a lumber cutter, and a dedicated family man with one wife and 12 children.
+Ironic that such a dedicated military man didn’t die on the battlefield, but was actually taken down and killed by a lodged chicken bone.
 True.

 What type of Cadets have won the Knox Trophy?
-You will see some the top Army officers on that list; William Westmoreland, Pete Dawkins (1959 Heisman Trophy winner/halfback), and several others, including John P. McConnell who was later the US Air Force Chief of Staff.
-Four of the Knox trophy winners became four star generals.
+You will see some of the top Army officers on that list: William Westmoreland, Pete Dawkins (1959 Heisman Trophy winner/halfback), and several others, including John P. McConnell, who was later the US Air Force Chief of Staff.
+Four of the Knox trophy winners became four-star generals.
 Three winners are currently stationed at West Point.

-The majority of the winners were also the First Captain at the time of their graduation, the highest ranking senior cadet at the Academy.
-You can see the entire list at the end of the post.
+The majority of the winners were also the First Captain at the time of their graduation, the highest-ranking senior cadet at the Academy.
+The entire list is at the end of the post.

 ” West Point chooses the recipient each year.
 Currently the award is presented to the graduating senior cadet with the highest score in military science.
 The award is given annually at a special ceremony prior to graduation.
 Each winner’s name and the year they receive the award are inscribed on the keepsake trophy.”